The new Rules of Golf 2019 take effect on 1st January 2019. The key changes include:

 - A ball may be marked by holding a club behind or to the side of it.

 - Natural objects may be moved to see if they are loose or unattached.
 If they are found to be attached they must be replaced as close as possible to their original position.

-- No penalty for a multiple hit or if the ball accidentally hits the player.
+- No penalty for a multiple hit or if the ball accidentally hits a player.

-- Relief for an embedded ball is available anywhere in the General Area and the Relief Area is 1 club length from a point directly behind the ball.
+- Relief for an embedded ball is available anywhere in the General Area.
+The Relief Area is 1 club length from a point directly behind the ball.

 - A player may keep using and/or repair any club damaged during the round, no matter what the damage and even if the player damaged it in anger.

 - A player is not allowed to replace a damaged club, except when it is damaged by an outside influence or by someone other than the player or caddie.